Light microscope with "infinity optics"

 Fix the lamp with a base and illuminate the sample from a considerable distance.
 Look through the eyepiece and adjust the microscope distance using the gear until you see a focused image of the specimen.

-The lenses of older or smaller microscopes are often so-called finite lenses.
-They behave like a lens with an extremely short focal length and create an intermediate image behind the lens with an image distance that is defined by the tube length.
-The tube length is printed and corresponds to 160mm for our lens.
-The real intermediate image is created there and is enlarged by the eyepiece optics.
+Lenses from older or smaller microscopes are usually what's called finite lenses.
+They behave like a lens with an extremely short focal length and create an intermediate image behind the lens at a distance defined by the tube length.
+This length is printed on the lens and corresponds to 160 mm in our case.
+A real intermediate image is formed there, which is then magnified by the eyepiece.

-Microscopes have the ability to focus or sharpen the object either by moving the object or the lens.
-Here we move the lens through a simple mechanism.
-The rotation of the gear is translated into a displacement of the objective lens.
-For larger movements, you can also move the lens in the rail.
+Microscopes can focus on the object by moving either the object or the lens.
+Here, we move the lens using a simple mechanism.
+The rotation of the gear results in displacement of the objective lens.
+For larger adjustments, you can also move the lens along the rail.

 Objective and eyepiece